sacarlson/stellar_utility/multi-sign-server/readme.md

 ## get_ticker_list:  Get a list of asset pairs that are in the historic price records
   * Values send:
     * asset_pair:  format example "THB_USD" that is in assetcode_basecode format, if none provided (optional) full list will be sent
+    * max_last_record: if asset_pair last recorded order time in the past is more than max_last_record hours ago, it will not be listed an asset_pair is not recorded if there are no offers on both bid and ask (must have both) if max_last_record is nil, return all asset_pair last dates recorded

   * Values returned
     * action: "get_ticker_list" is returned to verify this is the return for this function